AbhinavGor/TPG2.0/README.md

 # TPG2.0

- This is an app built in flask.Currently , it serves the basic purpose of outputing the value of Pi ,when the user inputs a value.
+ This is an app built in flask.Currently , it serves the basic purpose of making the user learn the decimal digits in the number 'pi'.

- But future plans for the app is to convert it into an app for creating local commutnities that have a similar interest.
+ The future plans for the app is to convert it into an app for creating local communities that have a similar interests  related to computer science and related subjects.